FernandoZnga/js-selenium-boilerplate/README.md

 ```
 npm run test -- --browserstack
 ```
-Before that, add a `.env` file in the root folder ofthe proyecto with
+Before that, add a `.env` file in the root folder of the proyecto with
 ```
 BROWSERSTACK_USERNAME=username
 BROWSERSTACK_AUTOMATE_KEY=key
 ```

-And your are good to go
+And your are good to go!